 TGax Editor: Please make changes to the 1st paragraph in this subclause as shown below :

 An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame, S1G Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames, S1G Beacon frames or DMG Beacon frames.
 An AP corresponding to the transmitted BSSID may choose to include only a partial list of nontransmitted BSSID profiles in an unsolicited broadcast Probe Response frame or a Probe Response frame sent in response to a Probe Request frame with Address 3 field set to wildcard BSSID and SSID set to wildcard.
 An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.
+An EMA AP operating in the 2.4 GHz or 5 GHz band should include, in its Beacon or Probe Response frame, a Reduced Neighbor Report element carrying information of nontransmitted BSSIDs that are not advertised in the Multiple BSSID element carried in that frame to aid fast discovery of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

 ITEM #2: Missing combination for Short SSID and BSS Parameters in RNR